Explore Edinburgh

 Food Type: Indian

 Some of Edinburgh's top restaurants are to be found not in the city, but by the sea.
 In the historic port of Leith just a short bus ride from the city centre you will find Britannia Spice, three time winner of the British Curry Awards and the 'Best Restaurant in Scotland' accolade for the BIBA restaurant awards.
-Of the waterfront restaurants pride of place goes to this stylish hotspot, serving up traditional cuisine from India, Bangladesh, Thailand and Nepal in its large, immaculate, nautical-themed dining salon.
-Open Mondays to Saturdays for lunch and dinner and Sundays for dinner.
+Traditional cuisine from India, Bangladesh, Thailand and Nepal is served up in a large, immaculate, nautical-themed dining room.
+The restaurant prides itself on fresh ingredients, perfected flavors and fantastic service.
+Open Mondays to Saturdays for lunch and dinner and Sundays for dinner.<br /><br />

 Witchery by the Castle